msam4/pokedex/README.md

 # 📑 Pokedex

-A functioning Pokedex to find information about all 151 original pokemon!
+A functional Pokedex to find information about all 151 original pokemon!
 <br>
 You can search by name or a pokemon's id.
 <br>